ranjanistic/knotters/CONTRIBUTING.md

 # Contribution Guide

-Make sure that you've setup the repository locally as described in the [README](README.md) file first, then follow the steps below to start contributing.
+Make sure that you've setup the repository locally as described in the [README](README.md) file first, then follow read the explanation below to start contributing.

 Contribution in this repository requires: